Demystifying spooky species this Halloween

 Spiders play an important role in controlling insect populations in the food web.
 A spider eats about 2,000 insects a year so consider them a friend rather than foe the next time you spot one.
 Spiders can become collateral damage when pesticides are misused in controlling other insects.
 Because prey populations usually recover faster than their predators (e.g. spiders) can, it may lead to stronger pesticides being used and turn into a vicious cycle.

 For some, arachnophobia is real and research in this topic suggests both genetic and conditioning roots, but research is inconclusive about its origin.
 If you are among those who shudder at the thought of spiders, you may be interested to know recent research suggests brief exposure to images of spiders may help you become less afraid.

 Being the unique, productive members of the food web, spiders really should be tolerated as much as possible.
 But if you’d rather minimize the encounters, clean your home often, ensure cracks and crevices are covered up and repair tears in screens to limit points of entry to your home.

-Perception is hard to change but knowing more about these species can fill in the voids where some of our fears originate from.
+Perception is hard to change, but knowing more about these species can fill in the voids where some of our fears originate.
 Have a safe and happy Halloween and be sure to keep an eye out for some of these awesome arachnids!